 WRITING about, or through work made in the studio is key to graduate education at RISD, with the creation of a written thesis a requirement in Digital + Media.
 The written thesis is a natural and necessary extension of studio practice.
 In the process of organizing and articulating thoughts in the form of writing, students often discover the core concepts and basic rationale underlying their work.
 In fact, as much as the work drives and directs the written content, the act of writing helps further clarify the conceptual thinking behind the work.

-This seminar includes intensive group writing sessions.
-Individual meetings also will be conducted to support each student in assembling a comprehensive written thesis.
-Centrally our task together is to understand and evaluate actual studio work and to communicate this clearly and effectively within a comprehensive document.
-To accomplish this we will address: thesis rationale, development of concepts, source material, context relevant philosophical, aesthetic and theoretical issues as well as working process.
+This studio course is comprised of intensive writing sessions, group critiques, and one-on-one meetings designed to support each student in assembling a comprehensive written thesis.
+Within this class, students will develop a critical, conceptual understanding of their studio work and process.
+Students will explore strategies for communicating the conceptual underpinnings of their studio practice clearly and effectively within a comprehensive document.
+To accomplish this we will address: thesis rationale, development of concepts, and an analysis of source material that may include relevant philosophical, aesthetic and theoretical issues as well as working process.
 Structure, layout, documentation, and the mechanics of formatting will also be explored in depth.

 GENERAL ELECTIVES offered within Digital + Media typically take the form of studio courses that support the development of technical skills and conceptual integrity.
 General Electives may be run solely through Digital + Media or may be cross-listed with another collaborating department at RISD.